aaniksahaa/Solutions-to-Oracle-PL-SQL-Introduction-book-for-CSE-216/README.md

-## Solution Manual for 'Oracle PL-SQL-A Brief Introduction'
+## Solution Manual for 'Oracle-PL-SQL-A Brief Introduction'
 These are my solutions to the exercise problems provided in the aforementioned book.
 Please do care to star the repository if you find it helpful :D
 # Chapter 1
 > No Practice Problems in this chapter...Cheers!<br>